aosabook/500lines/ci/ci.markdown

 failover redundancy (i.e., we can fall back to a standby machine if one of the machines a process was running on becomes defunct).

-For the purposes of this project, each of these processes will run locally, and you must kick them off individually.
-Since the processes need to communicate with each other, they will run on distinct local ports.
+For the purposes of this project, each of these processes will be locally and manually started distinct local ports.

 ### Files in this Project